 Although your home’s foundation may appear to be as solid as a rock, unchanging for years if not decades, the truth is that the effects of time take their toll on your foundation slowly over the year...

 Foundation failure is a serious issue, but as a homeowner, there are many steps you can take to reduce the likelihood of major damage.
 Common DIY strategies include:

 Planting trees and bushes strategically around your property helps to soak up excessive moisture and keep soil in place.
 Just don’t plant them too close — you want to prevent future root systems from coming in direct contact with your home’s foundation.

 Cleaning gutters and making sure downspouts eject water far from your home can help prevent foundation damage.
 Water damage is a leading cause of foundation failure.

 Conduct periodic inspections to check for early warning signs of foundation damage.
 Things to look for include:

 - Home foundation cracks and fissures in walls

 - Crumbling concrete (especially in the basement)

 - Loose-fitting doors and windows

 The above steps can help delay the inevitable — but they can’t stop it.
 When foundation failure does happen, immediate intervention is required.
-The longer you delay calling a professional, the more dangerous the problem becomes, and the more expensive it is to repair.
+The longer you delay calling a professional for residential foundation repair, the more dangerous the problem becomes, and the more expensive it is to fix.